The weather in Florida can be confusing. Rain every day? Seriously? Here’s a quick explanation if you are visiting Florida to understand our weather!

-We recently received an email from one of our readers asking,
+We received an email from one of our readers asking,

-“I’m a fellow Mom in Illinois and am coming to Orlando, FL next week – week of July 28th.
+“I’m a fellow Mom in Illinois and am coming to Orlando, FL next week.
 Can you tell me what your weather outlook for next week is?
 I saw one site that said RAIN everyday and another site that said sunny!
 Thank you in advance.
 Just wanted to know if I should pack the rain ponchos or plan more inside activities. ”

 Here in Florida we have a wet season (April-October) and a dry season (November-March).
 The simplest answer to Janet’s email is this… If you are visiting during our summer months, it will most likely rain.
 Every.
 Single.
 Day.
 But don’t worry.
 This is normal.
 It won’t last all day, and shouldn’t interfere with your vacation.
 I know that sounds weird, but here’s the easiest way to explain it…

 The daily storms happen because of a term called “sea breezes”.
 This is the area over Florida where the “sea breezes from both coasts collide in the middle of the state (Orlando!), creating especially severe storms down the center of the state.
 These thunderstorms can drift towards either the west or east coast depending on the relative strengths of the sea breezes, and sometimes survive to move out over the water at night, creating spectacular cloud-to-cloud lightning shows for hours after sunset.”
 (Thank you Wikipedia!)